gwangmu/tmox/README.md

 # Notes

  - Like [Tmux](https://github.com/tmux/tmux), Tmox doesn't save the shell across reboots; the detached shell will evaporate when the system that runs the detached shell shuts down or reboots.

+# Known Issues

+ - It delivers some random keystrokes upon starting up `vim`.
+ - The re-attached shell looks trashy if TTY-manipulating programs (e.g., `vim` or any `ncurses` programs) has been opened even once.
+ - It doesn't automatically resize the shell when the attached terminal changes its dimensions.